DukesofGravity/Pokemon_Coop/README.md

-Pokemon_Coop
+Pokemon_Platformer
 ============

-A Coop Pokemon game
+A Platformer Pokemon game
 Created by Amatuon, Drazucan, and Trinyan